+Contact Maria Janowiak

+(mjanowiako2@fs.fed.us) or

-Contact: Todd Ontl at
+Todd Ontl (tontl@fs.fed.us)

-tontl@fs.fed.us

 Who should participate?

 This training is designed for natural resources professionals working in forests and associated ecosystems in New England and New York.
 This includes foresters, natural resource managers, and consultants working on public, tribal, and private lands.
 Professionals providing Extension, service forestry, or technical assistance to foresters and woodland owners are also encouraged to participate.
 Individuals as well as small teams can participate in the course.